tgfrerer/island/plan.md

 how you implement encapsulation, and abstraction (an object may decide for itself how it implements a certain method).

-Let's refer to all resources in the renderer using opaque `uint64_t` handles.
-These ids should be based on hashing the name to 32 bits, which allows us to store 32bits of metadata with each handle.
-Metadata includes: resourcetype, resource flags.
+Let's refer to all resources in the renderer using opaque handles.
+These handles should be based on hashing the name to 32 bits, which allows us to store 32bits of metadata with each handle.
+Metadata includes: resourcetype, resource id flags.

 Hashing the name has the benefit that this can be done independently and that no locking has to occur, and everyone who hashes a name should get the same result.
 Also, hashing is ecutable as a constexpr, so the id will not have to be calculated at runtime at all.

-Resources are introduced in passes during their setup stage - if a resource is permanent, the backend will remember the reource id, this also means that if a permanent resource gets dropped during a resource pass, the backend will mark that physical resource for recycling once no
+Resources are introduced by passes during their setup stage - if a resource is permanent, the backend will remember the reource id, this also means that if a permanent resource gets dropped during a resource pass, the backend will mark that physical resource for recycling once no